 Online learning is also appealing for students of all educational levels.
 This could be traditional students who have just graduated from high school.
 But it could also include those non-traditional students who already have an undergraduate degree and established career who might want to earn another degree to raise their marketability or change careers altogether.

 Getting to commencement day is hard for both students who attend brick-and-mortar institutions or learn online at their own pace.
 From managing the costs that come with getting a degree to the time it takes to finish all the coursework, both types of students have a hard road ahead of them.
-So is online learning really that much easier that the tried-and-true approach?
+So is online learning really that much easier than the tried-and-true approach?

 Current research conflicts as to whether or not online students graduate at a higher rate than their traditional counterparts.
 A Columbia University Community College Research Center paper suggests that online learners are slightly less likely to finish their degree than students that attend classes on campus.
 And for the non-traditional student – those with a busy life or career – it makes sense that graduation may get put off for more pressing matters, such as raising a family or concentrating on their full-time job.